Florida Restrictions on a Rent to Own Contract

 Florida law also limits the type of additional costs the rent to own lessor may charge.

-Rental Renewal Charges.
-The lessor may charge a late fee, called a rental renewal charge, if you fail to make your payment on time.
+• Rental renewal charges.
+The lessor may charge a late fee, called a "rental renewal charge," if you fail to make your payment on time.
 Only one rental renewal charge of up to five dollars may be assessed for each late payment, no matter how late the payment is.
-The rental renewal charge may not be assessed against a timely payment even if a prior payment remains outstanding.
+The rental renewal charge may not be assessed against a timely payment, even if a prior payment remains outstanding.
+(Fla.
+Stat. § 559.9237 (2024).)

-Accounting.
-You are entitled to a complete account history upon request but, if you request more than one in any 12 month period, the lessor may charge a five dollar fee.
+• Accounting.
+You're entitled to a complete account history upon request, but if you request more than one in any 12-month period, the lessor may charge a five-dollar fee.
+(Fla.
+Stat. § 559.9235 (2024).)

-A lessor that wilfully violates the law may be subject to fines.
-Provided you have given the lessor 30 days notice of a violation which has not been corrected, you can sue for actual damages or 25% of the total cost of the purchase price plus attorneys' fees and court costs.
+Also, if you have given the lessor 30 days' notice of a violation that hasn't been corrected, you can sue for actual damages or 25% of the total cost of the purchase price plus attorneys' fees and court costs.
 The lessor's remedies are limited to those in the agreement and may not exceed the amounts set under the law, which can include attorneys' fees and costs.
+(Fla.
+Stat. § 559.9239, § 559.9237 (2024).)

 Talk to a Lawyer